opendilab/DI-engine-docs/source/hands_on/rnd.rst

 ----------------------------

-Because in collection phase, we use multinomial_sample to increase the diversity of collected data, in evaluation phase, we use the argmax action to interact with env.
+Because in collection phase, we use multinomial_sample to increase the diversity of collected data, in evaluation phase, we use the argmax action to interact with env, and we run 5 different seeds and report the mean reward.
+In the experimental results below, the x-axis denotes the total env-steps interacting with the env in the training process.
-In the experimental results below, the graph labeled "collector_step" means that the y-axis shows the rewards received during the collection phase. and in the graph labeled "evaluator_step", the y-axis shows the rewards obtained during the evaluation phase.
+In the graph labeled "collector_step", the y-axis shows the rewards received during the collection phase, denoted as collect_reward;
+in the graph labeled "evaluator_step", the y-axis shows the rewards obtained during the evaluation phase, denoted as eval_reward.
+In the sparse reward envs minigrid, only when the agent reach the goal, the agent will get a positive reward, zero otherwise, and its value will be inversely proportional to the steps used to reach the goal.
+In the easiest env MiniGrid-Empty-8x8-v0, different seeds will have the same room configurations, the optimal reward is about 0.96.
+But in MiniGrid-FourRooms-v0, different seeds will have different room configurations and corresponding optimal reward is also different, when the mean of eval_reward is greater than 0.6, we consider the env have been solved.

 -  MiniGrid-Empty-8x8-v0（40k env steps，eval reward_mean>0.95）

-   - green line is rnd-onppo-weight100, red line is onppo
+   - green line is rnd-onppo-weight100
+   - red line is onppo

    .. image:: images/rnd_empty8_rnd-weight100_vs_onppo_collect_mean.png
      :align: center